MatthieuAlessi/MatthieuAlessi.old/projects/morgentime.md

 ![img3]({{site.baseurl}}/projects/images/morgentime/img-3.jpg){:class="mx-auto d-block rounded post-img" :style="clear:both"}

 <div style="clear:both; max-width:75%" class="paragraph">
-It is possible to create a jpurnal and customize it by selecting the sources and sections that would appear in it and eventually giving a name.
+It is possible to create a journal and customize it by selecting the sources and sections that would appear in it and eventually giving a name.
 2 display modes are available, a default mode and a log mode that takes a more traditional layout print-inspired.</div>

 ![img4]({{site.baseurl}}/projects/images/morgentime/img-4.jpg){:class="mx-auto d-block rounded post-img" :style="clear:both"}